-The connection between people with genetically defined diseases and our therapies may be the most important connection we make.
+The connection between people with rare diseases and our therapies may be the most important connection we make.

->

-> Before investigational medicines can be made broadly available, the U.S. Food and Drug Administration (FDA) and other health authorities around the world require that they are studied in clinical trials.
+Before investigational medicines can be made broadly available, the U.S. Food and Drug Administration (FDA) and other health authorities around the world require that they are studied in clinical trials.

 Clinical trials are research studies that are designed to determine if a medicine is safe and effective for patients.
 Throughout the process, the safety of people participating in our clinical studies is of utmost importance to us, and many safeguards are in place.